 The Australian Cyber Security Centre (ACSC) is aware of recent ransomware campaigns targeting the aged care and healthcare sectors.
-Cyber criminals view the aged care and healthcare sectors as lucrative targets for ransomware attacks.
-This is because of the sensitive personal and medical information they hold, and how critical this information is to maintaining operations and patient care.
+Cybercriminals view the aged care and healthcare sectors as lucrative targets for ransomware attacks.
+This is because of the sensitive personal and medical information they hold, and how critical this information is to maintain operations and patient care.
 A significant ransomware attack against a hospital or aged care facility would have a major impact.

-The ‘Maze’ ransomware is designed to lock or encrypt an organisation’s valuable information, so that it can no longer be used, and has been observed being used alongside other tools which steal important business information.
-Cyber criminals may then threaten to post this information online unless a further ransom is paid.
+The ‘Maze’ ransomware is designed to lock or encrypt an organization’s valuable information, so that it can no longer be used, and has been observed being used alongside other tools which steal important business information.
+Cybercriminals may then threaten to post this information online unless a further ransom is paid.
 This is especially effective in the aged care and healthcare sectors.

-If Australian organisations are infected by the Maze ransomware, they should seek assistance in the first instance from the ACSC via 1300 CYBER1.
-We encourage reporting cyber security incidents to enable the ACSC to alert and assist a broader range of organisations, and understand the scope and nature of cyber intrusions.
+If Australian organizations are infected by the Maze ransomware, they should seek assistance in the first instance from the ACSC via 1300 CYBER1.
+We encourage reporting cyber security incidents to enable the ACSC to alert and assist a broader range of organizations and understand the scope and nature of cyber intrusions.

 Read the ACSC advice on mitigating the threat of ransomware.
-Keeping software up to date and having current backups stored offline is the best way to protect your organisation from a ransomware attack.
+Keeping software up to date and having current backups stored offline is the best way to protect your organization from a ransomware attack.

 Never pay a ransom demand